Hibby/packetradio-guide/docs/linux.md

 You open your file directly, so to edit the BPQ config file, run `sudo nano /etc/bpq32.cfg`.
 This translates to: `As root user, open nano to edit /etc/bpq32.cfg`

 Navigation is with arrow keys (no mouse, sorry!).
 There are a list of commands at the bottom of the screen - they use ^ as a shortcut to indicate you must press control at the same time as those letters.
-Similarly, M is an idication of 'meta' key, which will likely be the alt key.
+Similarly, M is an indication of 'meta' key, which will likely be the alt key.
 This is quite similar to keyboard shortcuts in Microsoft Word (ctrl&s for save, alt-f4 for exit).

 Some helpful commands to know: